sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

-As of [Svelte 3.38](https://github.com/sveltejs/svelte/issues/6268) ([RFC](https://github.com/sveltejs/rfcs/pull/13)), you can pass styles as props to components for the purposes of theming, using CSS custom properties.
+You can also pass styles as props to components for the purposes of theming, using CSS custom properties.

 Svelte's implementation is essentially syntactic sugar for adding a wrapper element.
 This example: